slsa-framework/slsa-verifier/service/README.md

 This document is WIP.

-Command to run the serivce locally:
+Command to run the service locally:

 ```bash
 $ docker build -f service/Dockerfile .